dalgard/meteor-viewmodel/README.md

 #### Checked

-The `checked` property reflects the checked state of the checkbox.
+The `checked` property reflects the state of the checkbox.
 The inital state of the checkbox can be set in the viewmodel.

 ```html
 <input type="checkbox" {{bind 'checked: checked'}}>